 Title VII also applies to temp workers’ assigned employers – also referred to as the “clients” of the staffing firm.
 If you are harassed or discriminated against while out on a job assignment, that employer can be held liable.
 They might share liability with the agency, but it is that employer’s responsibility to uphold the law in their work environment.

 A sexual harassment lawyer in New York City can give you more information, but here are some examples of sex harassment and discrimination of temp workers:

 - When out on an assignment, your assigned superior asks you for sexual favors in return for a full-time, salaried position

 - An employer sends you back to the staffing firm because he says he cannot work with women

 - Your co-workers on your assignment make inappropriate sexual comments towards you

 If you are being harassed or discriminated against, you should report it to the employer’s Human Resources department and your supervisor.
 You should also report the behavior to your staffing firm.
-If either party, or both parties, fails to act to stop the conduct, speak with a New York City sexual harassment lawyer right away.
+If either party or both parties fail to act to stop the conduct, speak with a New York City sexual harassment lawyer right away, call us at 800-807-2209 for a free consultation.
 You may have grounds for a lawsuit.

 - How Employees Can Take Paid Leave While Schools Are Closed - September 14, 2020

 - George Floyd’s Death Opens Communications About Race at Work - June 19, 2020